emenems/nrsr-scraper/README.md

 The scraper currently allows to get:

-- Votings in the NRSR (a.k.a Parliament)
+- Votings in the NRSR (a.k.a 'Parlament')
+- Documenat page related to each voting (a.k.a.
+'Parlamentna tlac')
-- NRSR Members info
+- NRSR Members bio
 - Election results for all members

 ## Setup